alexiscenriquez/CIS4339groupproject/Frontend/README.md

 **Change Notes**

-As of Sprint 2, all files in backend folders (models and routes) and app.js have been modified
+-As of Sprint 2, all files in backend folders (models and routes) and app.js have been modified

 **For local deployments**

-Please drop exisitng data in local mongodb database.
+-Please drop exisitng data in local mongodb database.

-Use the front end to create and manipulate data.
+-Use the front end to create and manipulate data.

 **How to Initialize backend**
 1) Move to directiory: cd backend